Governance

-ECC President Dr. Augustine A. Boakye (left) and NJCU President Dr. Andres Acebo after signing the agreement
+ECC President Dr. Augustine A. Boakye (left) and NJCU Interim President Andres Acebo after signing the agreement

 Officials and students from the two institutions following the signing agreement